zaza0209/GEERL/rebuttal_cs.md

 ### Significance: somewhat significant (e.g., significant performance in some but not all experiments, missing a baseline)
-- We appreciate your comment and would like to clarify that we have indeed included the ordinary Fitted Q Iteration (FQI) as a baseline in our experiments and compared its performance with our proposed algorithm, GFQI.
+- We appreciate your comment and would like to clarify that we have indeed included
+ * the ordinary Fitted Q Iteration (FQI),
-- In addition to FQI, we have also included other baseline algorithms such as Adapted GTD (AGTD), Conservative Q-Learning (CQL), Double Deep Q-Network (DDQN), and the behavior policy used in the Intern Health Study (IHS) to provide a comprehensive evaluation.
+ * Adapted GTD (AGTD),
+ * Conservative Q-Learning (CQL),
+ * Double Deep Q-Network (DDQN),
+ * the behavior policy used in the Intern Health Study (IHS) as baselines in our experiments and compared its performance with our proposed algorithm, GFQI.

 ### Significance justification
 * If the covariance structure is well-specified, the results in Figure 5 make sense, though I am curious why GFQI does not get asymptotically better as the number of clusters increases.
 Additionally, the performance of GFQI is not consistently better under some conditions, which leads me to question when GFQI is most appropriate to use.
 I would appreciate additional discussion of this.